 \subsubsection{Random Interval Spectral Ensemble (RISE)}

-First developed for the HIVE-COTE ensemble (described in Section~\ref{sec:hybrid}), RISE~\citep{flynn19contract} is an interval based tree ensemble that uses spectral features.
+First developed for the HIVE-COTE ensemble (described in Section~\ref{sec:hybrid}), the Random Interval Spectral Ensemble (RISE)~\citep{flynn19contract} is an interval based tree ensemble that uses spectral features.
 Unlike TSF, RISE selects a single random interval for each base classifier.
 The periodogram and auto-regression function are calculated over each randomly selected interval, and these features are concatenated into a feature vector, from which a tree is built.
 RISE was primarily designed for use with audio problems, where spectral features are more likely to be discriminatory.